platais/task2303/README.md

 of course we dont use the fully it in the current implimentation.
 - There is another project with several xUnit Tests to check if this function works as expected.
 - Tried to organize everything as seperated as I could so that its easier to update / extend this application
+- Added logger service, so Exceptions if they may arise are not logged to console via console.WriteLine, thats not sopposed to do that.

 ## Screenshot